 Humidifiers aren’t just for stuffy noses

 Using a humidifier in your room doesn’t have to only be a remedy for a cold.
-That extra moisture in the air will help your skin stay hydrated, as well as aide in consuming water just by breathing.
-An extra tip is to remove your make up before bed to allow your skin to absorb the extra moisture more efficiently.
+That extra moisture in the air will help your skin stay hydrated, as well as aid in consuming water just by breathing.
+An extra tip is to remove your makeup before bed to allow your skin to absorb the extra moisture more efficiently.

 I work out

-Evening exercise sessions can lead to night time dehydration.
+Evening exercise sessions can lead to nighttime dehydration.
 While it is definitely better to work out than not, be mindful that you are consuming enough liquids before, during, and after your exercise session to replenish what is lost.
-Proper hydration will lend itself to proper muscle recovery in general, but definitely during a deep restorative sleep.
+Proper hydration will lend itself to proper muscle recovery in general, but definitely during deep restorative sleep.